Updated on February 27, 2017

 New Research from Elaine Fuchs

-Prominent hair follicle researcher, Elaine Fuchs, has published a new research artivle from her lab about stem cells in the bulge of hair follicles.
-The lead author of the article was Kenneth Lay, a graduate student of The Rockerfeller University.
+Prominent hair follicle researcher, Elaine Fuchs, has published a new research article with her lab pertaining to stem cells in the bulge of hair follicles.
+The lead author of the article is Kenneth Lay, a graduate student of The Rockerfeller University.
 The study was done in mice and centered around a gene called FOXC1.
 When mice were bred without the FOXC1 gene it was observed that the hair follicle stem cells grew hairs more frequently than they do in normal mouse biology.
-Hair follicle stem cells with the FOXC1 gene are generally in a resting state and wait for a biological signal to initiate their growth phase.
+Alternatively, hair follicle stem cells with the FOXC1 gene intact are generally in a resting state and wait for a biological signal to initiate their growth phase.

-The research is interesting because it shows that the hair follicle growth cycle was sped up by removing a gene.
+This research is interesting because it shows that the hair follicle growth cycle was sped up by removing a gene.
 There is a caveat, though.
-Several issues that need to be addressed when manipulating the FOXC1 gene.
-For example, the older mice in the study with FOXC1 taken out had less overall hair and more grey pigment than the mice who were not FOXC1 deficient.
+Several issues need to be addressed when manipulating the FOXC1 gene.
+For example, the older mice in the study with FOXC1 taken out had less overall hair and more gray pigment than the mice who were not FOXC1 deficient.
 It seems that speeding up the hair follicle cycling with FOXC1 knockout alone throws a few mechanisms out of balance.
-Still, it definitely provides more insight into the game called “Understanding how to make hair grow.”
+Still, it definitely provides more insight into the game called “understanding how to make hair grow.”

 Don’t Forget, Samumed in 2 Days!

-As mentioned in a recent post, Samumed will be presenting results from their Phase II trial at the 74th Annual Meeting of the American Academy of Dermatology on March 5, 2016.
+As mentioned in a recent post, Samumed will be presenting results from their phase 2 trial at the 74th Annual Meeting of the American Academy of Dermatology on March 5, 2016.
 Many people, including myself, are eager to see what they’ve got to share.
 I’m grateful for any improvement that this treatment can add and consider it a blessing to hear such news soon.